 Upon receiving the Authentication frame with Authentication Transaction Sequence Number field set to a value that(#848) is larger than or equal to 3, the originator or the responder:

+Validate that the Status Code field is SUCCESS.
+Otherwise, the originator shall terminate the authentication. (#965)

 Extract(#676) an EAPOL PDU from the Encapsulation field, and process(#676) it.

-The originator or the responder then shall construct(#676) the Authentication frame of the exchange in response to the Authentication frame with Authentication Transaction Sequence Number field set to a value that(#848) is larger than or equal to 3, as follows:
+If needed by the EAP method, the(#965) originator or the responder then shall construct(#676) the Authentication frame of the exchange in response to the Authentication frame with Authentication Transaction Sequence Number field set to a value that(#848) is larger than or equal to 3, as follows:

 Authentication Algorithm Number field is set to 8 (IEEE 802.1X authentication).